pawarhrishi21/Faculty-Leave-Portal/README.md

 # Faculty-Portal
 A faculty portal for a university to
 - View and store academic profile of faculties which include their background, publications, courses, education and achievements.
-Implemented using NoSQL database (MongoDB) with PHP. [ Phase 2 of the project ]
+Implemented using NoSQL database (MongoDB) with PHP [Phase 2].
 - Apply for leaves and manage leave applications (approve/reject/comment) depending upon level of authority (Faculty/HOD/Dean/Director).
-Implemented using PostgreSQL database with PHP. [ Phase 1 of the project ]
+Implemented using PostgreSQL database with PHP [Phase 1].

 ### Tech Stack
 	PHP, PostgreSQL, MongoDB